emarti43/lazytag_bot/README.md

 **OVERVIEW**

-Wouldn&#39;t social media be so much easier if you didn&#39;t have to agonize over how to comment that friend&#39;s mundane photo?
+Wouldn't social media be so much easier if you didn't have to agonize over how to comment that friend's mundane photo?
 You want to seem like you paid attention-- without spending the time.
 To solve this worldwide problem, we decided to come up with Lazytag Bot, the comment generator for millennials with ultra-short attention spans.

 The ultimate goal of Lazytag is to grab a photo from a social media post and generate a  non-committal sentence as a comment response.
 The bot should: